.455 caliber Webley-Fosbery Revolver, left side

 .455 caliber Webley-Fosbery Revolver, right side

-Diagram from original US patent granted to Col. Fosbery for design of his automatic revolver; Upper frame is in forwardmost position.
+Diagram from the original US patent granted to Col. Fosbery for the design of his automatic revolver; Upper frame is in forwardmost position.

 Diagram from the same patent, showing upper frame in recoiling position.
-Note that the gun in the picture uses different cylinder rotation mechanism when compared to production Webley-Fosbery guns.
+Note that the gun in the blueprint uses a different cylinder rotation mechanism when compared to production model Webley-Fosbery guns.

 |Type||Double Action semiautomatic revolver|

 |Barrel length||152 mm (6″)|

 |Magazine capacity||6 rounds (.455) or 8 rounds (.38)|

 This unusual weapon, which combined features (both good and bad) of both a revolver and a self-loading pistol was the brainchild of British Colonel G. V. Fosbery.
 The basic design was conceived during the last years of the 19th century, and the first production guns appeared from noted British gun-making company Webley & Scott in 1901.
 The Webley-Fosbery revolvers were widely tested by various armed forces, but never adopted because of an over-complicated design and insufficient advantages over either a double-action revolver (like contemporary Webley & Scott revolvers) or early self-loading pistols.
 Webley-Fosbery revolvers were produced in several modifications up until the start of WW1.
 It saw limited action in the Boer wars, and was used during the Great War by a few British officers who purchased it privately.